-ICOS' Central Facilities (CFs) and Carbon Portal provide trainings, for example for stations' Principal Investigators, managers and technicians on any issues necessary.
+The ICOS Central Facilities (CFs) and Carbon Portal provide trainings, for example for stations' Principal Investigators, managers and technicians on any necessary issues.
 The aim is to stimulate the better use of ICOS-certified instruments and involve station staff in working groups for protocol development.
 Training also acts as a platform for exchanging ideas and knowledge on cutting-edge innovations and technologies related to the ICOS RI.